ananyaswadia/Recursion_In_CPP/README.md

 6. Display summation of numbers till n.

 7. End.
+### String Reversal
+1. Start.

+2. Input a string n.

+3. Define function reves(n):

+4. Initialize an empty string st1.

+5. Traverse n from last character to first.

+6. Append each character to st1.
+Return st1.

+7. Call reves(n) from main() and store result.

+8. Display the reversed string.

+9. End.
 ## Conclusion
 We learnt recursion through 2 programs- Factorial of a number and summation of number .